mineralogy-rocks/epma/README.md

 ---

-This is the Erebus library developed to perform mineral classification, missing value imputation by multivariate regression and mineral formula prediction by several Random Forest classification and regression nested models.
+This is the Erebus library developed to perform mineral classification, missing value imputation, validation and upload of EMPA data into mineralogy-rocks data storage.

 The models have been developed at the [Comenius University](https://uniba.sk/en/), with the data of Prof Marián Putiš research team at the [Department of Mineralogy, Petrology and Economic Geology](https://kmplg.sk/?lang=en) of